 The National Highway Traffic Safety Administration (NHTSA) began compiling statistics on fatal motor vehicle crashes 43 years ago.
 The year 2016 had the largest number of fatal accidents and fatalities ever recorded: 2,049 fatalities.
-Pedestrian and bicyclists were 70 percent of fatalities.
+Pedestrians and bicyclists were 70 percent of the fatalities.
 81 percent of fatalities occurred in urban areas in 2018.

 A person that causes an incident and leaves the scene is a double loss for a victim.
 First, they are injured.
 Second, the wrongdoer leaves and no justice is possible.
 However, uninsured motorist coverage on a person’s own auto insurance policy may be available to provide compensation.

 Why Hit-and-Run Fatalities Have Increased

 The increased numbers of walkers and bike riders, can explain the “hit,” but what explains the “run?”

-Unfortunately, the AAA report noted, research on drivers that flee the scene is limited.
+Unfortunately, the AAA report noted that research on drivers who flee the scene is limited.
 By definition, they flee so getting data on why the fled is difficult.
 Only about half of them are ever caught, so there is no way to accurately assess why drivers leave an accident scene.

-Based on the limited data available, the most likely explanations are that they:
+Based on the limited data available, the most likely explanations for hit-and-runs is:

 - Have a criminal history of some sort that makes them fearful of being caught.
 Perhaps there is an outstanding warrant for their arrest and they are simply trying to escape legal prosecution for another offense.